encode/django-rest-framework/docs/topics/jobs.md

 * [https://remoteok.io/remote-django-jobs][remoteok-io]
 * [https://www.remotepython.com/jobs/][remotepython-com]

-Your company is hiring and you would like for us to feature vacancies on this site?
-Please consider [signing up for a corporate sponsorship plan][drf-funding].

 Know of any other great resources for Django REST Framework jobs that are missing in our list?
 Please [submit a pull request][submit-pr] or [email us][mailto:anna@django-rest-framework.org].